EGI-Federation/documentation/content/en/internal/helpdesk/features/tickets-to-multiple-sites/_index.md

 submitter (to be changed in the future to a single email containing all the created tickets in order to reduce the spam to the submitter).
-At the same time, all the selected sites in the list are notified and the tickets are assiged to the parent NGIs.
+At the same time, all the selected sites in the list are notified and the tickets are assigned to the parent NGIs.

 The list of submitted tickets is available through the link "Search related tickets":